 As the amount of data continues to multiply daily, the future belongs to companies that can leverage an innovative data-driven approach.
 When data is put at the heart of a business, it considerably benefits its decision-making process.

-Instead of intuition, observation, or guesswork, decisions are made based on the insights of verified and analyzed data.
+Instead of intuition, observation, or guesswork, decisions are made based on the insights of verified and analysed data.

 What is a data strategy?

 If you are running a business, your company is sitting on large volumes of data.
 Previously, this free and available resource was only considered a by-product of a business process.